Maria Gilfoyle: The POWER Thread

 The Power Thread is a digital movement built online and on social media that focuses on the power that all women possess.
 By sharing the extraordinary stories of everyday people, Maria and her team dive into deep questions to share different women’s accomplishments, desires, and dreams coupled with the woman’s favorite fashion pieces or products.
 Maria explains that the platform is about humanizing social media and sharing who these women are as a whole.
 To date, they’ve shared over twenty-five stories with more to come.
 Some of the stories that especially resonated with Maria include Chicago DJ Megan Taylor and Chrissy Fogerty, the founder of a sustainable fashion brand called Fauxgerty.

-At its heart, The POWER Thread is a female-focused community founded on inclusivity.
+At its core, The POWER Thread is a female-focused community founded on inclusivity.
 Any woman has the opportunity to share her story or take part in photographing women or editing stories.
 Ideally, Maria hopes to take the conversation further in the next few months.
 She wants people to read a story and then reach out to a woman sharing her story, fostering connection and interaction.
 She foresees career introductions and conversations about goals and accomplishments happening through The POWER Thread.
 In-real-life events are in the works too.

 Maria adds that women are really powerful and should be able to have equality, especially in our current culture where women are told not to take up space and taught to say sorry repeatedly.